 Expiration Dates

-The older yeast is, the longer it takes to rise once activated.
+The older the yeast is, the longer it takes to rise once activated.
 It is best to use it before the expiration date on the packet for optimal results.

 Testing The Viability Of Yeast